-Minimum Clearances For Side Combustible Material, Side Wall and Ceiling

-A. Clearances from the side of the fireplace cabinet to any combustible material and wall should follow diagram in Figure 4, page 10.
+Minimum Clearances For Side Combustible Material, Side Wall and Ceiling cabinet to any combustible material and wall should follow diagram in Figure 4.

 Example: The face of a mantel, bookshelf, etc. is made of combustible material and protrudes 3 1⁄2 from the wall.
-This combustible material must be 4 from the side of the fireplace cabinet (see Figure 4, page 10).
+This combustible material must be 4 from the side of the fireplace cabinet (see Figure 4).